p3proc/p3/docs/user/install.rst

 the easiest way to obtain a copy is from your package manager, or to compile from `Python Source`_.
 If you are on a Mac, the recommended way is through Homebrew_.

-After obtaining Python, git clone the repo and install all the Python dependencies in requirements.txt.
+After obtaining Python, you can install p3 in 2 ways.
+The first is to git clone the repo and install all the Python dependencies in requirements.txt.

 .. code:: bash